curran/internet-speed-log/README.md

 * * * * * /home/curran/repos/internet-speed-log/logSpeed.sh
 ```

-You should get a log file in your home directory.
+You should get a log file `speedLog.txt` in your home directory that updates every minute.